martysama0134/how-to-general/freebsd-tips/how-to-create-a-vbox-to-deploy.md

 1. Close the VM with "send the shutdown signal" option.
 1. In Virtualbox window: File -> Export virtual application
 	- Format OVF 2.0
+	- File with "(clean)"
+	- In every Settings info -> My website url

 Done.